I know the title of this post might sound odd.

-The experience you’re going to have lies outside almost every frame of reference we collectively share – how big the world is, how strangers really behave when the evidence is averaged out, what it’s like between places, how it feels to live with no top-down control structures whatsoever, how constantly moving at 13mph affects time and memory, how communication and relationships change when you meet a hundred new people every day, how it feels to spend most of your waking hours having no idea how or where your day will end, how it feels when you put your body into full-time service as an engine for transport…
+The experience you’re going to have lies outside almost every frame of reference we collectively share – how big the world is, how strangers really behave towards each other, what it’s like between places, how it feels to live with no top-down control structures whatsoever, how constantly moving at 13mph affects time and memory, how communication and relationships change when you meet a hundred new people every day, how it feels to live every day having no idea where you’re going to sleep, how it feels to put your body into full-time service as an engine for transport…

 These, the things that define the lifestyle, are things that not only will your closest people never experience, but they are things that you will find you lack the ability to explain, because for most of it, there is no familiar form of words to put it into.

-(My theory is that this is why so many long-haul riders end up writing books and blogs – they simply want to devote sufficient time to articulating the experience.)
+(My theory is that this is why so many long-haul riders end up writing books and blogs – they simply want to devote some time to articulating what it all meant to them.)